 The club also organizes an annual Winter Theatre Event.
 In the past we have attended performances at either the Olney Theatre (where light refreshments and wine were served) or Toby’s Dinner Theatre in Columbia.

-We have our annual Charter Night, which is held in June and celebrates the anniversary of the founding of our club.
+We have our annual Charter Night, which is held in May and celebrates the anniversary of the founding of our club.
 The new officers for the year are installed at this event.
-The old King Lion gets a chance to thank the members and give out awards for the work done in that year and the new King Lion gets to set the agenda for the coming year.
+The outgoing Club President gets a chance to thank the members and give out awards for the work done in that year and the incoming Club President gets to set the agenda for the coming year.

 Many members also attend other Lions District and Multiple District events, such as 22-C Night, where the District honors the District Governor, the Multiple District 22 Convention, where all the Lions of Maryland, DC, and Delaware get together to perform district business, and other Lions region, zone, and district events where business meetings can be mixed with social exchanges.